Sleitnick/Knit/docs/services.md

 The `Name` field is required.
 This name is how code outside of your service will find it.
 This name must be unique from all other services.
 It is best practice to name your variable the same as the service name (e.g. `local PointsService` matches `Name = "PointsService"`).

-The last line (`return PointsService`) assumes this code is written in a ModuleScript, which is best practice for containing services and controllers.
+The last line (`return PointsService`) assumes this code is written in a ModuleScript, which is best practice for containing services.

 ## Adding methods

 Services are just simple tables at the end of the day.
-As such, it is very easy to add methods to the service.
+As such, it is very easy to add methods to services.

 ```lua
 function PointsService:AddPoints(player, amount)